 The park maintains records of fires dating back to 1945.
 Most of these fires occurred between May 18 and September 20 when desert vegetation was very dry.
 Seventy-four percent of the fires were ignited by lightning.
-The remaining 26 percent were human caused.
+The remaining twenty-six percent were human caused.

 Though most fires in the park are started by natural causes, fires now spread faster and burn more intensely because of the introduction of non-native plant species.
 Many of these invasive plants are fast-growing annuals that fill in the areas between shrubs.
-When they dry out in the heat of summer, these non-natives serve as a fuel source that allow fires to spread.
+When they dry out in the heat of summer, these non-natives serve as a fuel source that allows fires to spread.

 The key to managing fire in Joshua Tree is in understanding how wildfires affect vegetation and wildlife in a desert environment.
 Biologists are monitoring the long-term consequences of fire in desert ecosystems, as well as the effectiveness of treatments designed to hasten recovery.